-While, prior to European settlement, many Australian soils were chemically infertile, it is highly probable that structurally many were in significantly better condition than they are today.
-Soil structural degradation can be defined as detrimental changes to aggregation, water infiltration, shear and tensile strength, bulk density, porosity and water storage.
-It varies considerably across soil types and with land use practices and can be measured in terms of crusts, hardpans, visible morphological changes to structural units, pores, channels and consistency.
-The impact that these properties have on water entry, water and air permeability and root penetration are important in terms of plant production and environmental issues.
-For example, the structural degradation of soil A horizons can lead to marked increases in runoff, soil erosion and siltation of watercourses.
+It is highly probable that While, prior to European settlement, many Australian soils were structurally many soils were chemically infertile, it is highly probable that structurally many were in significantly better in significantly better condition than they are today.
+Soil structural structural condition prior to degradation can be defined as detrimental changes to aggregation, European settlement than water infiltration, shear and tensile strength, bulk density, porosity they are today. and water storage.
+It varies considerably across soil types and with Soil structural degradation land use practices and can be measured in terms of crusts, hardpans, is due to changes that affect visible morphological changes to structural units, pores, channels and aggregation, water consistency.
+The impact that these properties have on water entry, infiltration, shear and water and air permeability and root penetration are important in tensile strength, bulk terms of plant production and environmental issues.
+For example, density, porosity and water the structural degradation of soil A horizons can lead to marked storage. increases in runoff, soil erosion and siltation of watercourses.
 It is unquestionable that agricultural practices involved in cultivation of fodder crops and grazing have a marked impact on soil structure.
-Cultivation leads to the loss of surface structure, surface crust development, the development of ploughpans, and oxidation and loss of organic carbon (a key agent that promotes aggregation of soil particles).

-Hoofed animals are also know to have a major impact on sorptivity and water infiltration into soils (Marshall, 1974), and Bonnell and Williams (1989) have also shown that the spatial variability caused by animal trampling also impacts on water infiltration.

-Extent and impact of the problem

-Reeves et al (1998) reported that there are recorded instances of soil structural degradation in every state and territory.
-In 1991 soil structural degradation was estimated (Lindsay Nothrop, pers. comm and DPIE, 1991) to impact a total of 25.6 m ha (Table 6.1).
-New data being collated by the National Land and Water Resources Audit was unavailable at the time of writing.
+Grazing and cultivation for Cultivation leads to the loss of surface structure, surface crust fodder crops have had a development, the development of ploughpans, and oxidation and loss marked impact on soil of organic carbon (a key agent that promotes aggregation of soil structure particles).
+Hoofed animals are also know to have a major impact on sorptivity and water infiltration into soils (Marshall, 1974), and Bonnell and Trampling is also a factor in Williams (1989) have also shown that the spatial variability caused structural decline by animal trampling also impacts on water infiltration.
+Extent and impact of the problem Reeves et al (1998) reported that there are recorded instances of soil structural degradation in every state and territory.
+In 1991 soil The estimated affected area structural degradation was estimated (Lindsay Nothrop, pers. comm is nearly 26 million ha and DPIE, 1991) to impact a total of 25.6 m ha (Table 6.1).
+New across all States data being collated by the National Land and Water Resources Audit was unavailable at the time of writing.

 Table 6.1.
-Estimates of soil structural degradation by state and land use (after DPIE, 1991 and Nothrop DPIE, pers.comm.)
+Estimates of soil structural degradation by state and land use

+(after DPIE, 1991 and Nothrop DPIE, pers.comm.)

-NSW Qld Vic Tas SA WA NT Australia '000 ha '000 ha '000 ha '000 ha '000 ha '000 ha '000 ha million ha Extensive cropping 3,293.1 1719.4 1.418.7 12.3 1680.4 4180.8 0.0 12.4 Intensive cropping 486.6 110.1 274.9 13.0 69.1 2.9 0.0 0.9 Grazing 3816.1 0.0 2613.1 0.0 1802.8 4101.6 0.0 12.3
+NSW Qld Vic Tas SA WA NT Australia '000 ha million ha Extensive cropping 3,293.1 1719.4 1.418.7 12.3 1680.4 4180.8 0.0 12.4 Intensive cropping 486.6 110.1 274.9 13.0 69.1 2.9 0.0 0.9 Grazing 3816.1 0.0 2613.1 0.0 1802.8 4101.6 0.0 12.3